tstuefe/JEP387/jep.md

 Uncommitting large ranges of memory may be slow, depending on how the platform implements page tables and how densely the range had been populated before.
 Since metaspace reclamation may happen during a GC pause, this may be a potential problem.

-Mitigation: should uncommit times turn out to be problematic, uncommitting should be offloaded to an own thread and be done concurrently to the running application outside a GC pause.
+Should uncommit times turn out to be problematic, uncommitting could be offloaded to an own thread and be done concurrently to the running application outside a GC pause.

 ### Maximum size of metadata

-The proposed design would impose an implicit limit to the maximum size of a single unit of metadata, since it cannot be larger than the largest chunk size the buddy allocator can manage ("_root chunk size_").
-That root chunk size is currently designed to be 4M and it is comfortably larger than the largest metadata we could allocate.
+The proposed design would impose an implicit limit to the maximum size of a single meta datum, since it cannot be larger than the largest chunk size the buddy allocator manages ("_root chunk size_").
+That root chunk size is currently set to be 4M and it is comfortably larger than anything we would want to allocate from metaspace.

-Should this be a problem, there would be several ways to work around this limit, from simply increasing the root chunk size to merging two root chunks together.
+Should this be a problem, there would be several ways to work around this limit, from simply increasing the root chunk size to merging two neighboring root chunks together.

+## Notes

 ----